magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 2.033 sec
 ```

-Great.
-We obtained again the expected results and addressed the first
+We obtained again the expected results and we also addressed the first
-item in the nice-to-have list we started from: we now have a TDD
+item in the nice-to-have list we started from: have a TDD environment
-environment for both CLJ and CLJS in the same JVM. for proceeding with
+for both CLJ and CLJS running in the same JVM.
+For proceeding with the
-the next step, stop the `boot` process.
+next step, stop the `boot` process.

-## Approaching TDD
+## A single JVM instance

 As said at the beginning of the series, one of the most attractive
-features of `boot` building tool when compared with `leiningen` is its
+features of `boot` building tool, when compared with `leiningen`, is
-potential ability to run any task in the same JVM, being the other to
+its potential ability to run multiple tasks in the same JVM.
-be able to easily alter the runtime environment while you use it.

-Let's see if we are able to align ourselves to those potentialities.
+Let's see if we are able to align ourselves with those potentialities.

 As we previously saw, thanks to the `watch` task, the `test-cljs` task
 triggers the CLJS recompilation anytime we modify and save a `.cljs`